MX-Liu/Design-and-Impelementation-my-own-CPU/README.md

  3. mips-sde-elf-objcopy: it is used to copy the target file in one format to another format.
  4. mips-sde-elf-objdump: print the information of binary files.
  5. mips-sde-elf-readelf: it is similar to objdumpy, but it can only process .elf file.

+ ## Compiler assembly program by GNU tool chain

+The program to test the designed processor is writen by assmbly language which is compiled by GAS to generate object file, this file is a relocatable file.
+It can not be excuted yet.
+It should be converted into excutable file by Linker.

+1. Compile assembly code.

+      mips-sde-elf-as -mips32 inst_rom.S -o inst_rom.o